lee772943638-design/SiFli-SDK/docs/source/en/middleware/multimedia.md

     {
         /*
-          if not use mic data, here should audio_write() next frame data using other PCM data source. here is in audio server thread，it's better to nority app writting thread to call audio_write().
+          if not use mic data, here should audio_write() next frame data using other PCM data source. here is in audio server thread， it's better to nority app writting thread to call audio_write().
         */
         //audio_write(client, other_pcm_data, WRITE_CACHE_SIZE / 2);
     }